 The caves of Dénia

-In the Montgó Natural Park that is within the term of Dénia, there are the caves of Agua, del Gamell and the unknown Cova de la Punta de Benimaquia.
+In the Natural Park Montgó which is within the municipality of Dénia, are the caves of Agua, Gamell and the unknown Cova de la Punta de Benimaquia.

 The Water Cave

 La Cova de l'Aigua (in Valencian) corresponds to the yellow route on the map.
-You can get there on foot from the same urban area of Dénia, or go up by car and park it in Ermita del Pare Pere to continue walking.
+You can get there on foot from the town center of Dénia, or go up by car and park it in the Ermita del Pare Pere to continue walking.
 At this point is where the uphill path begins, a journey of between 30 and 45 minutes that is especially worth it for the panoramic views of Dénia.

 The cave is on the north face of Montgó, about 350 meters high.
 At the entrance there is a Roman inscription dating from 238 AD, unfortunately in quite poor condition.
 It has two rooms and a small pond at the bottom.